Getting the most help with childcare

-Why tax credits are likely to be a better option
+Why tax credits or Universal Credit are likely to be a better option

-Almost everybody will be worse off by taking vouchers from April 2012.
-This is because the reduction you get in tax and national insurance by having the vouchers taken out of your salary before you are taxed is less than the advantages you get through claiming tax credits.
+Compared to benefits, almost everybody will be worse off by taking childcare vouchers.
+This is because the reduction you get in tax and national insurance by having the vouchers taken out of your salary before you are taxed is less than the advantages you get through claiming benefits.

 If you use vouchers, most people save 20p of Income Tax and 12p of national insurance contributions for every £1 of childcare – a total of 32p for every £1 of childcare.